Close… But No Answer

 Tuesday, January 31st, 2012

-Yesterday President Barack Obama held a first-of-its-kind Presidential Google+ Hangout from the Roosevelt Room in the White House, answering questions from everyday Americans submitted through YouTube and posed live to him in a cool back-and-forth video chat.
+Yesterday President Barack Obama held a first-of-its-kind Presidential Google+ Hangout from the Roosevelt Room in the White House, answering questions from everyday Americans which receive thousands of views on YouTube and posed live to him in a cool back-and-forth video chat.

 We submitted a question, asking President Obama if he’d support moving Election Day to the weekend to increase America’s historically terrible voter participation.
 Our submission was endorsed by, amongst hundreds of others, New York City Mayor Michael Bloomberg, U.S. Representative Steve Israel, and Why Tuesday? advisory board member Meghan McCain.